-Mid-Atlantic Christian University (MACU) uses an application, an essay, and a letter of recommendation for most financial aid offered at the University - certain scholarships may have additional requirements.
+Mid-Atlantic Christian University (MACU) uses many avenues to assist students with financial aid.
+These avenues may include the Free Application for Federal Student Aid (FAFSA), a student's GPA, letters of recommendation, or a scholarship essay.
 Completing these items and submitting them to the Financial Aid Office at MACU on or before the February 1 priority filing date will assist the student in consideration for all financial aid available at MACU.

-- Students desiring financial aid should submit the Free Application for Federal Student Aid (FAFSA).
+- Students desiring financial aid are encouraged to submit the Free Application for Federal Student Aid (FAFSA).
 This application is available online at www.fafsa.ed.gov after October 1 for the school year beginning in the fall of that year.
 Applicants and students should submit the FAFSA no later than February 1 for priority financial aid consideration.
 Mid-Atlantic Christian University's school code for use on the FAFSA is 014101.
-The Financial Aid Office is available for assistance. - 2.
-In some cases, the Financial Aid Office is required by the federal government to verify information the student supplied on the student's FAFSA.
+The Financial Aid Office is available for assistance. - In some cases, the Financial Aid Office is required by the federal government to verify information the student supplied on the student's FAFSA.
 If this is necessary, the Financial Aid Office will contact the student by the email address listed on the FAFSA to obtain the documents needed to complete the financial aid file. - 3.
 Once all items have been received and the applicant has been accepted for admission, the University's Financial Aid Office will design a financial aid offer that best suits the student's needs.
 The personal financial aid offer will be emailed to the student based on the email provided in the